plant-humanities/essays/mulberry/README.md

 Smooth and lustrous, silk has enchanted the wealthy all over the world for millennia.
 Imagine the wonder and delight of discovering the delicate threads that shone like silver.
 It’s no surprise that the silkworm itself was revered as an extraordinary organism with its ability to convert white mulberry leaves into precious filaments.
 Writing about the mysteries of animal husbandry in 1668, John Worlidge, an English agriculturalist, mused on the sublime powers of "This, though but a Worm, yet glorious Creature."[^15] Cleopatra was enamored with the billowing silk sails of her pleasure boat.[^16] Possibly because it was so ephemeral and delicate, in ancient Rome silk was considered too effeminate for men to wear.
 In the reign of the second Roman Emperor, Tiberius (42 BCE—37 CE), a law was passed "that no man should dishonor himself by wearing silken garments."[^17]
 <param ve-image
        src="gh:plant-humanities/media/mulberry/Tiberius horseback.jpg"
        caption="Emperor Tiberius rejected silk as effeminate.
 Instead, his image here embodies masculinity by appearing in a suit of metal armour.
 Etching of the Emperor Tiberius on horseback by Matthäus Merian the Elder (1593-1650).
-Public domain The Metropolitan Museum of Art.">
+Public Domain, The Metropolitan Museum of Art.">

 Silk is sacred in many cultures.[^18]  As is the mulberry tree.
 In cosmologies, myths, and legends, there is an aura of reverence for the mulberry tree.
 In Hindu-Buddhist cosmology for example, the divine Kalpavriksha is thought to be a white mulberry.[^19] The Romans considered the black mulberry sacred to Minerva.[^20] Sicilians still celebrate the Feast of St Nicholas by cutting a branch from the black and keeping it home for a year.[^21]
 <param ve-image
        src="wc:Kalpvriksh_Bilara_Jodhpur_Rajasthan.jpg"
        caption="Thought to be over 800 years old, this tree in Rajasthan, India is dedicated to Kalpvriksha.
-Wikimedia commons.
+Wikimedia Commons.
 Credit Seervims.">

 Fame is surely secured by myths, art, and song, and the mulberry plays a prominent role in all three.
 In the Babylonian love story about Pyramus and Thisbe by the Roman poet, Ovid in the first century BCE, the lovers arrange to meet under a mulberry tree, most likely a black mulberry since the white mulberry was not present in Babylon as the time.
 Thisbe arrives first but runs away after a lion attacks her, leaving behind her bloodied scarf.
 When Pyramus arrives, he sees the scarf and, believing Thisbe to be dead, stabs himself.
 When Thisbe returns to the tree and sees her lover’s body, she ends her life.
 It is said their blood is what gave the berry its dark color.
 <param ve-image
        src="gh:plant-humanities/media/mulberry/P11 PyramusThisbe-c 1510.jpg"
        caption="Pyramus and Thisbe by Hans Wechtlin c1510.
-Public domain.">
+Public Domain.">

 Van Gogh painted a mulberry tree in 1889, one year before his death, in brushstrokes that pulsate with life, echoing perhaps his feverish state of mind during a stay at an asylum.
 More cheerful is the depiction in folklore where the mulberry tree inspires carousing songs, odes to its juicy fruit,[^22] and the tree around which children dance as they sing the popular nursery rhyme.[^23]
 <param ve-image
        src="gh:plant-humanities/media/mulberry/three men.jpg"
        caption="Three men carousing beneath a mulberry tree.
 Letterpress after etching by Isaac Cruikshank 1808.
-Wellcome Collection Open Access on JSTOR.">
+Wellcome Collection, Open Access on JSTOR.">

 ### The Beginnings of Silk

 We begin in 2700 BCE, with the invention of sericulture: the production of silk.
 Illustrations on ox bones from 1600 BCE show that early versions of the process included the cultivation of mulberry groves and silkworms, silk reeling and spinning, preparing the silk threads, and weaving the threads together, like sericulture practices today.[^24]
 <param ve-image
        src="wc:Heji_37986_Ganzhi_table.jpg"
        caption="Shang Dynasty ox bone inscription of the sexagenary cycle, dating several centuries after earliest ox bone depictions of sericulture.
-CC0, via Wikimedia Commons.">
+Wikimedia Commons.">

 According to a popular legend, the Chinese Empress Xi Ling-Shi (西陵氏), also known as Leizu (嫘祖), first discovered silk while sitting under a white mulberry tree.
 As she drank her tea, a silkworm cocoon fell from the branches into her teacup and she found that the hot liquid had unwound the cocoon into soft, silky strings that were long and plentiful enough to be wrapped around her entire garden.
 Indeed, considering that a single cocoon may contain 1.5 km of silk, the legend does not exaggerate the wonders of the silkworm.[^25] Now celebrated as the silkworm goddess, it is said that Leizu also invented the silk loom and the art of sericulture.[^26]
 <param ve-image
        src="gh:plant-humanities/media/mulberry/leizu.jpg"
        caption="Image of Leizu (嫘祖) printed via movable type, compiled by Lü Fu circa 1723.
-Public domain, available via Wikimedia Commons.">
+Wikimedia Commons.">

 The first concrete evidence of sericulture was discovered in Shandong and Huzhou from around 2700 BCE: silk ribbons and threads, and a silkworm cocoon split cleanly with a sharp tool.[^27] The first evidence of Chinese cultivation of the white mulberry was discovered a thousand years later.[^28] Refined for several hundred years, sericulture techniques were subsequently printed in the Chinese text Qimin Yaoshu (齐民要术), a work from 533 BCE containing information on ancient agricultural practices.[^29] By the nineteenth century, visiting English explorers reported highly specialized cultivation practices of both the mulberry trees and silkworms.
 In May 1845, Robert Fortune wrote that the Chinese did not allow mulberry trees "to grow more than from four to six feet in height"—indicating copious pruning of the tree for ease of leaf-picking since women and children mostly did this.[^30]
 <param ve-image
        src="wc:Neolithic_Bone_Needles_(9929219405).jpg"
        caption="Neolithic-age bone needles found in Shanxi, China, which is believed to be some of the earliest evidence of sericulture ever found.
-Gary Todd from Xinzheng, China, CC0, via Wikimedia Commons.">
+Gary Todd from Xinzheng, China.
+Wikimedia Commons.">
 <param ve-image
        src="gh:plant-humanities/media/mulberry/P15 Gathering Mulberry.jpeg"
        caption="Engraving of silk manufacture in China, gathering mulberry leaves.
 Circa 19th century.
 Wellcome Collection.
 CC BY.">